 - Spatchcock the chicken.
 This allows the chicken to lie flat when roasting for even roasting on all sides.
 The breast and thighs are done at the same time.
 This also allows the chicken to cook up to 25% faster.
 If you choose to roast the chicken without spatchcocking, truss the chicken.
 I should point out – not trussing your chicken isn’t going to ruin your chicken.
 But tying up your bird with a bit of twine will keep it more compact and prevent the breast meat from drying out before the thighs and legs are cooked.
 I’ll confess, I rarely truss my chicken.
 I like the crispy ends on the wings.
 I guess that’s the Jamaican in me.
 Do what works for you.

 - Temper the bird.
 Don’t place the cold chicken in the oven.
-Allow it to sit on the counter and come down to room temperature (or the very least get the chill off) prior to roasting.
-This is key to producing an evenly cooked chicken and this also a safe process (just incase you were wondering).
+Allow it to sit on the counter and come down to room temperature (or at the very least get the chill off) prior to roasting.
+This is key to producing an evenly cooked chicken and this is also a safe process (just in case you were wondering).

 - Use a roasting pan, oven-proof skillet, or cast-iron skillet.

 - Roast the whole chicken uncovered or covered.
-Personally, I prefer to roast my birds covered and increase the temperature when its close to finsih to crisp up the skin.
+Personally, I prefer to roast my birds covered and increase the temperature when it’s close to finishing crisping up the skin.
 The choice is yours.
-If you choose to roast it unclovered, you can tent it with foil if its browing too quickly.
+If you choose to roast it uncovered, you can tent it with foil if it’s browning too quickly.

 - Oven temperature.
-Techically you can roast your chicken at any temperature.
-420-430 degree fahrenheit is my sweet spot.
+Technically you can roast your chicken at any temperature.
+420-430 degrees Fahrenheit is my sweet spot.
 Timing and results will vary.
 Go low and slow for a very tender, falling-off-the-bone flesh and softer skin (around, 300 to 350 degrees for 1 ½ to 2 hours or so).
 Or roast it fast and furiously for less time for crisp, dark brown skin and firmer, chewier flesh (between 375 and 500 degrees for 45 minutes to 1 1/2 hours).